 - Check the condition of your vent connection pipe and chimney.
 Parts of the venting system may have deteriorated over time.
 Chimney problems can be expensive to repair, and may help justify installing new heating equipment that won't use the existing chimney.

 - Check the physical integrity of the heat exchanger.
-Leaky boiler heat exchangers leak water and are easy to spot.
+Boiler heat exchangers may leak water and are easy to spot.
 Furnace heat exchangers mix combustion gases with house air when they leak—an important safety reason to have them inspected.
 Combustion gases leaking into the house can cause carbon monoxide poisoning.
 It is suggested that ever home have a working carbon monoxide alarm.